Securing AI Agent File Uploads with MIME Type Restrictions¶

 templates/dlp-policy-template.jsonand identify which connectors in your tenant could be used to upload content of those types (e.g., HTTP, custom connectors, FTP, file-system connectors). - In the Power Platform admin center → Policies → Data policies, create or edit the data policy targeting your Zone 2 / Zone 3 environments.

-- (Optional) Use PowerShell to script the classification once the
+- (Optional) Use PowerShell to review or update connector

-The actual server-side MIME enforcement is performed by the ValidateMimeType plugin registered in Step 2; this DLP layer is defence-in-depth for the upload connectors themselves.
+The actual server-side MIME enforcement is performed by the ValidateMimeType plugin registered in Step 2; this data policy layer is defence-in-depth for the upload connectors themselves.

 Step 4: Deploy Sentinel Queries